peterszerzo/scaling-tricks-for-geo/README.md

 		.append('path')
 		.attr('class', function(feature) {
 			var model = feature._model;
-			/* leverage  */
+			/* Hello, model! */
 		})
 		.on('click', function(feature) {
 			var model = feature._model;
+			/* And hello again! */
 		});

-To facilitate injecting these model references into a GeoJson file, I created a class that can be directly passed as GeoJson to d3, along with some nifty mixins and convenience methods that help enrich the bland, static shape files that I used to work with.
-For the sake of clarity, I named this construct ``new stg.RichGeoJson()`` (``stg`` is the global namespace of my example project).
+To facilitate injecting model references into a GeoJson object, I wrote a constructor that generates geojson-like objects directly passable to d3 for rendering, along with some mixins and convenience methods converting static data into the above format.
+This constructor got the name ``stg.RichGeoJson()`` in the test project (``stg`` being is the global namespace, acronym for scaling tricks for geo).

 I was very excited to find that ``d3`` is so welcoming to smarter objects like this, so I went ahead and enhanced them some more.
 Could a build-in event system be useful?
 Anything else?
+Let's find out.

 #### Using a Self-sufficient Model

-Let's map some datasets with ``new RichGeoJson()`` to see if we can figure out new features we'd like.
-Our day is starting out jolly as we look at our first one:
+I invite you to think through mapping some datasets with some ``new stg.RichGeoJson()``'s.
+Our day starts out jolly as we look at our first one:

 	collectionData = [
-		{ name: '', size: 2, latitude: 37, longitude: 78 },
+		{ name: 'pin one', size: 2, latitude: 37, longitude: 78 },
-		{ name: '', size: 2, latitude: 37, longitude: 78 },
+		{ name: 'pin two', size: 1, latitude: 37.1, longitude: 77 },
-		{ name: '', size: 2, latitude: 37, longitude: 78 }
+		{ name: 'pin three', size: 6, latitude: 37.3, longitude: 72 }
 	];

-Make them into Backbone models, squeeze the latitudes/longitudes into arrays, build up a GeoJson, smuggle in the _model references, and head for an early mid-morning snack.
-The ``stg.RichGeoJson`` constructor even provides a method to do this automatically with some room for customization:
+Make them into Backbone models, squeeze the latitudes/longitudes into arrays to populate each GeoJson feature's geometry field, add the _model reference to the feature, build all features up to a GeoJson, ship it off and done.
+The ``stg.RichGeoJson`` constructor I prototyped even provides a method to do this automatically with some room for customization:

 	// stg.Pins extends from Backbone.Collection
 	collection = new stg.Pins(collectionData);